 One portrait in reversal:

 A 65-year-old talks to his physician about senior moments.
-A brief cognitive test reveals signs of cognitive impairment, so he gets referred to a neurologist (that accepts Medicare) for a thorough neuropsychological exam and an MRI.
+A brief cognitive test reveals signs of cognitive impairment, so he gets referred to a neurologist (that accepts Medicare), a thorough neuropsychological exam, and an MRI.
 Since one of his parents had Alzheimer’s, he’s seriously motivated to halt or reverse this decline.
 He invests in both a ReCODE™ subscription and suite of lab tests.
 Once subscribed, he can access a map of Bredesen-trained doctors, coaches, and their fees.
 Since the neuropsychological results revealed cause for concern, but thankfully not advanced disease, he decides to proceed in a manner that judiciously conserves costs while aggressively engaging the full Protocol.
-He starts with a single consultation to generate his personalized ReCODE Report™ and inform him of details like the MRI specifications that allow for software quantitation as suggested in the Bredesen Protocol™.
-With his Report in hand showing his subtypes and high priorities for treatment, he shops around to find the local ReCODE Qualified™ doctor and health coach best suited to his case.
+He starts with a single consultation to generate his personalized ReCODE Report™ and inform him of details like the MRI specifications that allow for software quantitation as recommended in the Bredesen Protocol™.
+With his Report in hand showing his subtypes and high priorities for treatment, he shops around to find the local ReCODE 2.0™ doctor and health coach team best suited for his needs.
 He commits to twelve months of the KetoFLEX 12/3™ diet, all aspects of the Bredesen Protocol™ lifestyle, a moderate supplement regimen, and the medical interventions most likely to help restore brain health for his unique condition.
-The program is not easy, so he’s grateful to have the support of his wife, doctor, and a coach.
+The program is not easy, so he’s grateful to have the support of his wife, doctor, and coach.
 Over months, his Bredesen-trained doctor and lifestyle changes treat the physiological imbalances, deficiencies, and toxicities driving his cognitive decline.
-Health coaching accelerates his ability to implement the daily decisions to eat better, move more, promote intrinsic detoxification, relax, and train his brain.
+Health coaching accelerates his ability to implement the daily decisions to eat better, move more, promote intrinsic detoxification, relax, train his brain, and understand the doctor’s treatment plan.
 All this gets routine and easier over time.
-After six months, he feels renewed physically and a bit sharper mentally, with objective improvements in his lab results and updated ReCODE Report™.
+After six months, he feels renewed physically and a bit sharper mentally, with objective improvements in his lab results as updated in his ReCODE Report™.
 He no longer needs three of his four prior medications.
-He believes the $5500 spent so far has been a profoundly life-enriching investment.
-He looks forward to indisputable brain health improvements by repeating his cognitive assessment and, possibly, his quantitative MRI after twelve months.
+He believes the $6000 spent so far has been a profoundly life-enriching investment and will continue to pay for the most salient aspects needed to maintain his improvements.
+He looks forward to evidence that his cognitive improvements are indisputable by repeating his cognitive assessment after twelve months.